+5. Models do not produce CBO's estimates; CBO does.
+CBO's estimates often require projections of how people and institutions would respond to proposed changes in law.
+To inform those projections, CBO develops and uses a variety of complex computer models, such as microsimulation models, macroeconomic models, and regression models.
+The models are constantly being enriched and improved.
 Nonetheless, models often cannot show the full scope of the effects of a legislative proposal.
-Analysts must routinely go farther, combining what can be learned from a model with other information so that the estimates correspond as closely as possible to what the best available research suggests.
+Thus, analysts routinely combine what can be learned from a model with other information so that the estimates correspond as closely as possible to the outcomes suggested by the best available research.

-8 CBO prioritizes transparency.
-Since its inception, the agency has used many approaches to be transparent.
-To begin with, CBO’s cost estimates and publications include documentation of the basis of their findings.
-In addition, we document the revisions to our budget projections and estimates.
-We report on the accuracy of our projections, including our projections about the economy, spending, revenues, and health insurance subsidies.
-We publish analyses of how sensitive our estimates are to key parameters.
-And we seek external review of our reports before they are released and of the methods on which our products are based.
+8. CBO prioritizes transparency.
+Since its inception, CBO has used many approaches to be transparent.
+In its cost estimates and other publications, the agency documents the basis of its findings, though sometimes the pace of Congressional action limits the time available for providing extensive explanations of estimates.
+In addition, CBO explains the revisions to its budget projections and estimates, reports on the accuracy of its projections, and publishes analyses of how sensitive its estimates are to key parameters.
+Finally, CBO seeks external review of its reports before they are released and welcomes scrutiny of the methods on which its products are based.

 CBO also promotes transparency by providing broad access.
 The agency posts its cost estimates on its website, where Members of Congress, their staffs, and the public can access them.
 CBO's Director meets regularly with Members to explain the agency's work, respond to questions, and obtain feedback.
 Furthermore, CBO's analysts regularly explain their analyses to Congressional staff informally through meetings and phone calls and formally in presentations and briefings.